chainwayxyz/token-bridge/README.md

 ## USDC
 ### 1. Deploying both USDC and USDC Bridge
-1. Run the deployment commands after filling all `[*.usdc.*]` fields except the ones ending with `.deployment` in `config/<mainnet or testnet>/config.toml`:
+1. Fill all `[*.usdc.*]` fields except the ones ending with `.deployment` in `config/<mainnet or testnet>/config.toml`.

+2. Run the deployment commands:
 ```
 make usdc-and-bridge
 ```

-2. Save the USDC compilation output for verification.
+3. Save the USDC compilation output for verification.
 Copy the compilation outputs of the relevant contracts to this repository if canonical deployment.
 This step is not critical since the deployment of USDC is done through official Circle scripts, and Blockscout can automatically verify the contracts due to bytecode equivalence.
 You can find the compilation outputs in the created `stablecoin-evm` directory under the root level of this repository.
 Copying `broadcast/deploy-fiat-token.s.sol/<your-chain-id>/run-latest.json` and the `artifacts/foundry` directory is a good practice in case something goes wrong later.

-3. Go to section 4 to test the bridge.
+4. Go to [section 4](#4-testing-usdc-bridge) to test the bridge.

 ### 2. Deploying USDC only
 1. Run the USDC deployment script after filling `[dest.usdc.init]`: